phunanon/Chika/README.md

 **File IO related**

+Note: on Arduino files must have extentions of no more than three characters.

 `file-r path`: returns blob of whole file contents.
 `file-r path offset`: returns blob of file content between offset bytes and EOF.
 `file-r path offset count`: returns blob of file content between offset and count bytes.